HPLAY-dev/spectrum-minecraft-launcher/README.md

 # Spectrum Minecraft Launcher
 An open-source lightweight Minecraft Launcher in Python3.
-Currently focusing on Modloaders.

 ## 2.0 ModLoader Support
 Fabric is currently supported.
-Forge & Neoforge is currently 60% working, see 4.0
+Forge & Neoforge is currently partly working, see 4.0

 ## 3.0 Multi-Language
 Only zh_CN is supported.